SCI Students Bring A-Game to Summer Conferences

 - Visualization Institute of the University of Stuttgart (VISUS), supported by Dr. Ing.
 E. h.
 Thomas Ertl and Dr. rer. nat.
 Guido Reina.

-joshi aimbeCongratulations to Sarang Joshi for being elected a Fellow of the American Institute for Medical and Biological Engineering (AIMBE).
+Sarang Joshi Elected as a Fellow of the American Institute for Medical and Biological Engineering (AIMBE)

 Fellows are nominated each year by their peers and represent the top 2% of the medical and biological engineering community.
 They are considered the life-blood of AIMBE and work towards realizing AIMBE's vision to provide medical and biological engineering innovation for the benefit of humanity.